floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

 - The swapchain is initialized:
   - a `VkSwapchainKHR` object is created:
     - pixel format currently either RGBA8 or BGRA8 (no sRGB)
-    - present mode hardwired to `VK_PRESENT_MODE_FIFO_KHR`
+    - present-mode hardwired to `VK_PRESENT_MODE_FIFO_KHR`
     - composite-alpha hardwired to `VK_COMPOSITE_ALPHA_OPAQUE_BIT_KHR`
-    - `VkImage` and `VkImageView` objects are obtained or created for the swapchain images, depth-stencil-attachment and optional MSAA rendering surface
+    - `VkImage` and `VkImageView` objects are obtained or created for the swapchain images, depth-stencil-buffer and optional MSAA surface
 - Finally a couple of VkSemaphore objects are created for each stage in the 'swapchain-pipeline':
     - one `render_finished_semaphore` which signals that the GPU